patternfly/patternfly-react/packages/react-core/src/components/Toolbar/examples/Toolbar.md

 ### Consumer managed toggle groups

-If the consumer would prefer to manage the expanded state of the toggle group for smaller screen widths:
+To manually create the expanded state of the toggle group for smaller screen widths:

-1. Add a toggleIsExpanded callback to Toolbar
+1. Add a `toggleIsExpanded` callback to the toolbar
-2. Pass in a boolean into the isExpanded prop to Toolbar
+2. Pass a boolean into the `isExpanded` property of the toolbar

-- Note: Although the toggle group is aware of the consumer provided breakpoint, the expandable content is not.
-So if the expandable content is expanded and the screen width surpasses that of the breakpoint, then the expandable content will not know that and will remain open, this case should be considered and handled by the consumer as well.
+Note: The toggle group is aware of the consumer provided breakpoint, the expandable content is not.
+If the expandable content is expanded and the screen width surpasses that of the breakpoint, the expandable content is not aware of that and will remain open.
+Be sure to consider and handle this in your implementation.

 ```ts file="./ToolbarConsumerManagedToggleGroups.tsx"